Food poisoning occurs when a person eats food that contains bacteria, viruses, or other pathogens that can make people sick.

 One of the biggest risks of fermented food is a botulism infection.
 Botulism damages the nervous system and causes paralysis.
 It can be fatal if a person does not receive prompt treatment.

 Low acid foods are more likely to cause botulism from home canning.
+Such foods include:

 - green beans

-In Alaska, fermented fish and seafood are the
+In Alaska, fermented fish and seafood are the primary cause of botulism.

 Avoiding these fermented foods can reduce the risk of food poisoning.
 People must also refrigerate any oils they use in home canning and refrigerate canned foods after opening.